Blackberry

 · HEMORRHOIDS – The astringent nature of blackberry may explain its traditional use in hemorrhoid treatment.

-Topically, blackberry leaf tea is used as a wash for oily skin, to treat wounds, as a mouthwash for sores and weak gums, and as gargle for a sore throat.
+Topically, blackberry leaf tea is used as a wash for oily , to treat wounds, as a mouthwash for sores and weak gums, and as gargle for a sore throat.
 The leaves can be applied as a compress to relieve the pain and itchiness of insect bites and to shrink hemorrhoids.

 —Nutrient Source— Vitamins A, C, and K (in flowers and roots).